DARAJA is a ground-breaking city and community weather forecasting and early warning initiative and service.

 DARAJA has been delivered to date in Nairobi and Dar es Salaam by Kounkuey Design Initiative (KDI) in Nairobi, the Centre for Community Initiatives (CCI) in Dar es Salaam, Resurgence, the Kenya Meteorological Department (KMD), the Tanzania Meteorological Authority (TMA) and array of key local community partners, leaders and stakeholders.

-The DARAJA project’s purpose is to improve the climate resilience of vulnerable populations living in informal settlements in Dar es Salaam, Tanzania, and Nairobi, Kenya by building the capacity of urban intermediary organisations who can interface between citizens and climate information providers.
+DARAJA means ‘bridge’ in Swahili.
+DARAJA aims to improve the climate resilience of vulnerable populations living in informal settlements in Dar es Salaam, Tanzania, and Nairobi, Kenya by building bridges between communities and weather and climate information providers.

-Note: On the 21st October 2020, Resurgence won the International Collaborative Project of the Year Award for DARAJA, at the British Expertise International Awards 2020.
+On the 21st October 2020, Resurgence won the International Collaborative Project of the Year Award for DARAJA, at the British Expertise International Awards 2020.
 The Award recognises and celebrates the best of UK expertise in international development, infrastructure and capacity building.

 To read more, please click here.

 Watch Awards win announcement here.

 The impact information below, is taken from a robust sample of community residents who accessed or used Weather and Climate Information through DARAJA services.